 According to promise >> Promise of His rest –

-book and being lost in it.
+Book of Revelation and being lost in it.
 Most people understand some of it, but the Church

-mysteries that remain locked in it.
+mysteries that remain locked in it, and for this reason often it is intentionally

 Rev 1-4